vllm-project/vllm/docs/source/dev/kernel/paged_attention.rst

 Key
 ---

--  Similar to the “Query” section, this section introduces memory layout and assignment for keys.
-While each thread group only handle one query token one kernel run, it may handle multiple key tokens across multiple iterations.Meanwhile, each warp will process multiple blocks of key tokens in multiple iterations, ensuring that all context tokens are processed by the entire thread group after the kernel run.
+-  Similar to the "Query" section, this section introduces memory layout and assignment for keys.
+While each thread group only handle one query token one kernel run, it may handle multiple key tokens across multiple iterations.
+Meanwhile, each warp will process multiple blocks of key tokens in multiple iterations, ensuring that all context tokens are processed by the entire thread group after the kernel run.
-   In this context, “handle” refers to performing the dot multiplication between query data and key data.
+   In this context, "handle" refers to performing the dot multiplication between query data and key data.

    .. code:: cpp